 WITHHOLDING OF DIRECTORY INFORMATION

-Students may withhold directory information by notifying the Student Records Manager.
+Students may withhold directory information by notifying the Registrar.
 The student must make a formal request and complete and file the Request to Withhold Student Information form.
 The Request to Withhold Student Information form is available from the Main Office at each campus.
 Unless revoked by the student, the withholding of information will remain in effect indefinitely.

 WHAT DOES IT MEAN TO WITHHOLD ‘DIRECTORY INFORMATION’?